 Beyond Life-long Learning via Modular Meta-Learning (summer 2021)

 Read the full summary here.

 The goal of GoodAI’s Badger architecture and the desired outcome of our research is the creation of a lifelong learning system that is able to gradually accumulate knowledge and effectively re-use such knowledge for the learning of new skills.
 Such a system should be able to continually adapt and learn to solve a growing, open-ended range of new and unseen tasks and operate in environments of increasing complexity.

-At this seminar we will discuss possible pathways to designing such a system through careful meta-learning of a distributed modular learning system coupled with the appropriate minimum viable environment/dataset, cultivating the necessary inductive biases to afford the discovery of a lifelong learner with such properties.
+At this seminar we discussed possible pathways to designing such a system through careful meta-learning of a distributed modular learning system coupled with the appropriate minimum viable environment/dataset, cultivating the necessary inductive biases to afford the discovery of a lifelong learner with such properties.

 - Bring together the participants of GoodAI Grants program, as well as invited guests and the GoodAI team, who share similar research goals

 - Discuss in depth the preliminary findings and experimental results related to the awarded grants and state of GoodAI’s Badger architecture